EMSL-Computing/CoreMS/README.md

 pip install corems
 ```

-A external database is needed to run the molecular formula assignments workflow:
+By default the molecular formula database will be generated using SQLite

+To use Postgresql the easiest way is to build a docker container:

 ```bash
 docker-compose up -d
 ```

--  Database url = "postgres://coremsdb:coremsmolform@localhost:5432/molformula"
-    The database url is already set the default on the CoreMS parameter model class
+-  Change the url_database on MSParameters.molecular_search.url_database to:

+    "postgresql+psycopg2://coremsappdb:coremsapppnnl@localhost:5432/coremsapp"

+-  Set the url_database env variable COREMS_DATABASE_URL to:

+    "postgresql+psycopg2://coremsappdb:coremsapppnnl@localhost:5432/coremsapp"

+## Thermo Raw File Access:

 To be able to open thermo file a installation of pythonnet is needed:
 - Windows: